2/10 Net 30 – Invoice Payment Terms Explained

 No discounts.
 The customer is expected to make the full payment within 20 days after the end of the month.

 Having your payment discount terms in writing can resolve a lot of issues.
-It is the best practice to include on invoice 2/10 net 30 or any other payment terms to make the customer aware about the payment due period and also let them know the benefit of paying earlier.
+It is the best practice to include on invoice 2/10 net 30 or any other payment terms to make the customer aware of the payment due period and also let them know the benefit of paying earlier.

 2/10 net 30 credit benefit

 Both from the seller’s perspective and the customer’s perspective early payment discounts can be a great benefit.
-Trade credits are often provided to generate more frequent and high-volume of sales.
-Offering discounts like 2/10 net 30 can not only attract huge sales but will also guarantee businesses with quick or timely payments.
+Trade credits are often provided to generate more frequent and high-volume sales.
+Offering discounts like 2/10 net 30 can not only attract huge sales but will also guarantee businesses quick or timely payments.
 High-profit margin companies can take good advantage of trade credits.

 Customers appreciate the advantage of a 2% discount and they are likely to invest more.
 It also builds the trust factor among customers while businesses are confident about timely payment.
 So overall this strengthens the customer relationship.